MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ## Secure score

-[Microsoft secure score](/microsoft-365/security/defender/microsoft-secure-score.md) helps organizations to plan and improve overall security posture using secure score as a tracking metric.
+[Microsoft Secure score](/microsoft-365/security/defender/microsoft-secure-score.md) helps organizations to plan and improve overall security posture using secure score as a tracking metric.

-Security Exposure Management uses secure score as one of its sources for initiative scores.
+Security Exposure Management uses Secure score as one of its sources for initiative scores.

 - Secure score has "recommended actions" for a [number of products](/microsoft-365/security/defender/microsoft-secure-score.md#products-included-in-secure-score).
 - Selecting a recommendation to review allows you to remediate the problem in the specific product, including recommendations that derived from secure score.